gvwilson/thirdbit/src/fiction/santas/index.md

 "I'm Finner!" he exclaimed.
 "Finner Tumbly!"

-[^hands-up]: Whic is more accurate than saying "he raised his hands" because his brain wasn't really involved in the process.
+[^hands-up]: Whic is more accurate than saying "he raised his hands" because his brain wasn't involved in the process.

 "Uh huh.
-And I suppose you want me to believe that you just happened to be in sensei's house when the flips followed through the wherever?
+And I suppose you want me to believe that you just happened to be in sensei's house when those robots followed through the wherever?"
-And again to Santa Hotep's pyramid?"

 Finner's mouth worked.
-"I don't know anything about that!" he finally managed to get out.
+"Robots?" he finally managed to get out.
+"I don't know anything about robots!
-"I don't know why you call my gran-granna 'sensei', or any of this!
+And I don't know why you call my gran-granna 'sensei', or any of this!
 I just want to go *home*."

 Santa Hood pressed a button on the ray gun with her thumb.
-The ray gun hummed in response.
+It hummed threateningly in response.
-"You're not going anywhere until I'm sure you're not a robot."
+"You're not going anywhere until I'm sure you're not a robot yourself."

-"A what?"
+"What!?
+I'm not a robot!"

 "Uh uh uh."
 Santa Hood gestured with the gun.